SteveSuper/Android-RecyclerView-Demo/README.md

 ## Android RecyclerView Demo
 This is just an Android RecyclerView Demo from my tutorial.
+It's in Chinese.
 The tutorial's address is here. https://www.jianshu.com/p/4782824d9307